Anne Frank: Source of discovery

-The Dutch language version of The Betrayal of Anne Frank received criticism from scholars Bart van der Boom, David Barnouw and Johannes Houwink ten Cate shortly after its publication.
+The Dutch-language version of The Betrayal of Anne Frank received criticism from scholars Bart van der Boom, David Barnouw, and Johannes Houwink ten Cate shortly after its publication.
 The publisher, Ambo Anthos, apologized via internal email, saying that they should have been more critical of the book before publishing it and that they were delaying the decision to print another run of it until the researchers answered questions about the book.
 In response, Pieter van Twisk, one of the investigators referenced in the book, said that he was "perplexed by the email" and that they had never claimed to have uncovered the complete truth.
-When a group of World War II experts and historians published their analysis of the book's historical sources and conclusions in March 2022, they contested the central claim that the Amsterdam Jewish council even had a list of Jewish hiding places from which Van den Bergh could draw, concluding that the accusation of Van den Bergh was based on weak assumptions and lack of historical knowledge.
-As a result, Ambo Anthos recalled the Dutch language version of the book.
+When a group of World War II experts and historians published their analysis of the book's historical sources and conclusions in March 2022, they contested the central claim that the Amsterdam Jewish council even had a list of Jewish hiding places from which Van den Bergh could draw, concluding that the accusation of Van den Bergh was based on weak assumptions and a lack of historical knowledge.
+As a result, Ambo Anthos recalled the Dutch-language version of the book.

 In August 2022, Dutch researcher Natasha Gerson published an 80-page report analyzing the annotations and sources in The Betrayal of Anne Frank, arguing that the theory in the book was not only flawed but also the product of source fraud.
 The report concluded that Otto Frank's recorded agenda, as well as a letter he received from helper Johannes Kleiman and several other statements, were proven to be distorted to suit the outcome in the book.
 Several negative claims about Van den Bergh had Anton Schepers, a Nazi collaborator who was twice diagnosed as insane and who had taken over Van den Bergh's notary practice, as their only source.
 Included among them was the claim of Nazi contacts and a commission of 200,000 guilders paid on the sale of Jacques Goudstikker's art business.
 Although The Betrayal of Anne Frank stated that Van den Bergh enjoyed the protection of two high-up Nazis, the report said that the cold-case team and the book's author had omitted statements that the named Nazis had not known him.
 Previously postponed plans to publish a German translation of Sullivan's book were cancelled soon afterward.